Political Leadership

 Testing the theory in conversation with leaders

-Interviews were undertaken with leaders themselves and in an article in the British Journal of Politics and International Relations I developed and set out the limitations of the theory.
+Is neo-statecraft how politics really works?
+Interviews were undertaken with leaders themselves and in an article in the British Journal of Politics and International Relations, the limitations of the theory were set out.

 Neo-Statecraft as a theory of policy change

-Elsewhere, I also argue that neo-statecraft provides a useful theory for understanding policy change, that fits in the tradition of historical institutionalism.
+Neo-statecraft also provides a useful theory for understanding policy change, that fits in the tradition of historical institutionalism.
 The advantage of the theory is that brings back into focus the importance of elite executive politics in shaping policy.

 British Labour, Conservative and Liberal Party Leaders